CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 [^9]: Ships as a windows role within Windows Server 2019.
 [^10]: Ships as a windows role within Windows Server 2016.

+#### Service Requirements

+The following Windows Services must be running on all Application Servers:

+* Remote Registry
+* Windows Event Log
+* Performance Logs & Alerts

+#### Filesystem Requirements

+All Application Servers must use an NTFS filesystem.

 ### Security Requirements

-#### Remote Registry Service

-All HA node servers must have the Remote Registry service running.

 #### Installation User

-A domain user which is a member of the local Administrators group on all servers (load balancer and HA) must be available to run the installation scripts.
+A domain user which is a member of the local Administrators group on all servers must be available to run the installation scripts.
 This is a pre-requisite of Microsoft Service Fabric, which is the HA platform that Cortex Innovation is built upon.

 #### Antivirus Exclusions

-It is advised (by Microsoft Service Fabric) that certain antivirus exclusions are created on each Application server to reduce anti-virus processing on Service Fabric artefacts.
-The process exclusions should be done before installation occurs, as the processes will be used during installation of the application and anti-virus software can cause the installation to fail or timeout.
-Some antivirus software will only allow folder exclusions to be applied if they already exist, so these may be added after installation occurs.
-The following exclusions should be applied for any anti-virus software running on any of the nodes:
+It is advised (by Microsoft Service Fabric) that the following antivirus exclusions are created on each Application Server to reduce antivirus processing on Service Fabric artefacts:

-#### Antivirus Excluded Folders
+Folder Exclusions:

 * %ProgramFiles%\Microsoft Service Fabric
 * %ProgramData%\SF
 * %ProgramData%\SF\Logs

-#### Antivirus Excluded Processes
+Process Exclusions:

 * Fabric.exe
 * FabricHost.exe